 The surname Heartiment was first found in Yorkshire where by far the most early records of the name was found.
 In this case, the "surname is derived from an occupation as in 'the servant of Hardy'."
 The Yorkshire Poll Tax Rolls of 1379 list the following: Henricus Hardyman; Radulfus Hardyman and Ricardus Hardyman.
 "Every town in Yorkshire has one or two Hardmans in its directory, which is the settled modern form."

 Early History of the Heartiment family

-Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Heartiment History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heartiment research.
+Another 47 words (3 lines of text) covering the years 1563, 1575 and 1772 are included under the topic Early Heartiment History in all our PDF Extended History products and printed products wherever possible.

 Heartiment Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Heartiment family name include Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Heartiment family (pre 1700)